 There are so many potential reasons for chronic bike saddle discomfort that it would be overwhelming and confusing to try to cover them in a single article.
 For this reason, we are exploring potential riding technique and postural items (by far the biggest contributors to chronic saddle issues) one at a time so that you can hopefully gain a better understanding of why you may be experiencing saddle issues.
 The first two articles in this saddle discomfort series have focused on technique items that generally lead to discomfort on the soft tissue at the front of the saddle – toe pointing through the front of the stroke and hyper-extension of the back while riding.
-While not as common a chronic issue, in this article, we’ll focus on the other end – too much pressure on the sit bones from pelvic under-rotation leading to soreness.
+In this article, we’ll focus on the other end – too much pressure on the sit bones leading to soreness.

-Also known as kyphosis, pelvic under-rotation is the act of sitting on the bike saddle with a pelvic angle much like you would have when sitting in a kitchen chair and then bending in the back to reach the handlebars.
-Simply put, it is “hunching” or “slouching” while riding.
+Pelvic under-rotation (posterior/rearward tilt) is the act of sitting on the bike saddle with a pelvic angle much like you would have when sitting in a kitchen chair and then bending in the back to reach the handlebars.
+Simply put, it is “hunching” or “slouching” while riding – also known as kyphosis.

-How Does Under-Rotation of Your Pelvis Potentially Contribute to Saddle Discomfort on a Bike?
+How Does Under-Rotation of Your Pelvis Potentially Contribute to Sit Bone Pain and Saddle Discomfort on a Bike?

-While hunching to get low and aero can work okay for short periods, it often encourages riders to brace and push to the back of the saddle.
+While hunching to get low and aero can work okay for short periods (and longer periods for riders with well developed abdominal control), it often encourages riders to brace and push to the back of the saddle.
 This loads up the back/neck and shoulders significantly while contributing to pressure points on the hands and wrists and it can lead to problematic pressure points directly on the ischial tuberosities/sit bones.

 “How Should I Support Myself on the Bike Posturally?”